RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 15 (29/10/2021)
-- Commit "API Abstraction Part 1"
-    - A huge abstraction has begun to support multiple rendering APIs

 ### Day 16 (30/10/2021)
 - Commit "API Abstraction Part 2"
     - Vertex buffer layouts have now been abstracted